-Windowsills receiving full light exposure provide an optimum environment for sun-loving houseplants.
-Here are 5 sun-loving varieties that will surely spruce up your sunny sills.
+Windowsills receiving full-light provide are perfect for sun-loving houseplants.
+Here are 5 varieties to spruce up your sunny sills.

 All varieties of cactus thrive in windows that receive full sun during the day.
 In the right conditions, some, such as the Christmas cactus, can flower more than once a year.
 There are many varieties of cactus to choose from, coming in all shapes and sizes.
 A grouping of cactutes will feel right at home when showcased on a sunny windowsill.
 Cactus need very little watering and sandy soil.